Storytelling Made Simple

 Well, fear no more, my tired friends.
-Here’s all you need to know to whip up a mesmerizing story for your adoring fans.
+Here are all the elements you need to spin a mesmerizing story for your adoring fans.

-Basic story elements: characters, setting, plot (problem / solution)
+Basic story elements: characters, setting, plot (aka. problem and solution)

-Make it interactive (and EASY) by getting your child to think of all these elements.
+Make your storytelling interactive (and EASY) by getting your child to think of all these elements.

 +